Central European Football League: 2016

 The 2016 season marked the expansion of the CEFL with 12 teams.
-Member teams from last year were joined by new additions Budapest Cowbells from Hungary and Projekt Spielberg Graz Giants from Austria, while Zagreb Patriots from Croatia returned to the fold.
+Member teams from last year were joined by new additions Budapest Cowbells from Hungary and Graz Giants from Austria, while Zagreb Patriots from Croatia returned to the fold.
 Former Alpe Adria Football League teams joined as well.
 Those were: Domžale Tigers and Kranj Alp Devils from Slovenia, Niš Imperatori and Inđija Indians from Serbia, and Sarajevo Spartans from Bosnia and Herzegovina.

 CEFL Bowl XI was played on ASKÖ Stadium in Graz on 3 July, where Giants won the trophy by outgunning Vukovi 52–49 in another cliffhanger.

 2017

 CEFL Championship continued to gain traction.
 Problems with IFAF leadership which started the year before lead to the discontinuation of IFAF Europe Champions League competition.
-Some of its team members joined CEFL Championship, while others formed Northern European Football League (NEFL).
+Some of its team members joined CEFL Championship, while the Northern teams formed the Northern European Football League (NEFL).
+The Raiders Tirol left the BIG6 and joined the CEFL, too.
 CEFL Championship was composed of two conferences: